yangfangs/physpetools/docs/docs/tutorial.md

-#### 4.Use iview annotating tree
+#### 4.Use iview module annotating tree

 PhySpeTree provide iview module to annotating tree by iTol, iTol is a very popular online tool for the display, annotation and management of phylogenetic trees.
-When you use iview module to annotating tree, only drop the output file to your iTol account to display tree.
+When you use iview module to annotating tree, only drop the output the generate files to your iTol account to display tree.

-* Change label names use `--labels`.
+* Change abbreviated label names to full names use `--labels` arguments.

 ```
 $ PhySpeTree iview -i 191speciesnames.txt --labels